-Federal law allows eligible employees with a spouse, son, daughter or parent who is an active or retired member of the Armed Forces, including the National Guard or Reserves, and who is on active duty or call to active duty status in support of a contingency operation to use their general 12-week leave entitlement to address certain "qualifying exigencies."
-Qualifying exigencies may include attending certain military events, arranging for alternate childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.
+Federal law allows eligible employees with a spouse, son, daughter or parent who is an active or retired member of the Armed Forces, including the National Guard or Reserves, and who is on active duty or call to active duty status in support of a contingency operation to use their general 12-week leave entitlement to address certain "qualifying exigencies." -Qualifying exigencies may include attending certain military events, arranging for alternate childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.

-Federal law also provides a special leave entitlement for eligible employees to take up to 26 weeks of leave in a single 12-month period to care for their spouse, son, daughter, parent or next of kin who is a covered servicememberservice member.
-A covered servicemember is a current member of the Regular Armed Forces, including the National Guard or Reserves, who has a serious illness or injury incurred or aggravated in the line of duty on active duty that may render the servicemember medically unfit to perform his or her duties for which the servicemember is undergoing treatment, recuperation or therapy, or is on outpatient status, or is on the temporary disability retired list.
-The term covered servicememberservice member also includes a veteran who was a member of the Armed Forces, including the National Guard or Reserves, at any time during the five year period preceding his/her medical treatment, recuperation or therapy for a serious illness or injury incurred or aggravated in the line of duty on active duty.
+Federal law also provides a special leave entitlement for eligible employees to take up to 26 weeks of leave in a single 12-month period to care for their spouse, son, daughter, parent or next of kin who is a covered service member.
+A covered service member is a current member of the rRegular Armed Forces (Army, Navy, Air Force, Marines, Coast Guard), including theas well as any.
+National Guard or Reserves, who has a serious illness or injury incurred or aggravated in the line of duty on active duty that may render the servicemember medically unfit to perform his or her duties for which the servicemember is undergoing treatment, recuperation or therapy, or is on outpatient status, or is on the temporary disability retired list.
+The term covered service member also includes a veteran who was a member of the Armed Forces, including the National Guard or Reserves, at any time during the five year period preceding his/her medical treatment, recuperation or therapy for a serious illness or injury incurred or aggravated in the line of uty or active duty.

-Servicemember Service member and qualifying exigency leave may run concurrent with other leave entitlements provided under federal, state and local law.
-For details, contact the County Clerk's Administrator's Office.
+Service member and qualifying exigency leave may run concurrent with other leave entitlements provided under federal, state and local law.
+For details, contact the County Administrator's Office.